matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 	- Model itself looks the same where the summation of inputs map to a given step function, but the perceptron enables the ability to learn.
 	- (see notes)
 	- This was originally built in software and was tested to try and classify letters.
+- 1969: Minsky and Parpert
+	- Show the the Perceptron cannot solve the XOR problem.
+Recall, there is no way to classify the points given by an XOR function using a single line.